An up-to-date travel guide revealing the five best tombs in the Valley of the Kings that you need to visit when in Luxor, Egypt.

 - KV62 - Tutankhamun - extra ticket required

-Tip: This list is updated as of my last visit in May 2022.
-However, it’s important to know that the best tombs in the Valley of the Kings close periodically and are swapped out with another tomb.
+Tip: This list is updated as of my last visit.
+However, it's important to know that the best tombs in the Valley of the Kings close periodically and are swapped out with another tomb.